Feature Location Guide

 Please let us know any other information that we

-can add to the Grid(s) or page and any errors that you discover.
+can add to the Further information and Planning Grids or page and any errors that you discover.
 Before making a long trip to any location it is always

 wise to double check the current information, websites like magazines may be

 correct at the time the information is written, but things change and it is of